-Let me ask you a question, how much revenue has your private practice lost due to simple revenue cycle management mistakes?
+Let me ask you a question, how much revenue has your private practice lost due to simple revenue cycle workflow mistakes?
 After 12 years of auditing private practices, books, operations, and systems, I’ve found a trend of private practices leaving tens of thousands of dollars on the table on an annual basis.

 Worse yet, I’ve seen pediatric therapy private practices leave over $50,000 in lost revenue.

 The bottom line is they don’t realize the money that’s getting swept under the rug based on a lack of transparency in their numbers.